A2TC-YT/afk-class-item-double-chest/README.md

 If you are interested in learning more about how this macro works or about similar macros that work while you are tabbed out of the game join the [discord](https://discord.gg/KGyjysA5WY).

+## Support
+If you like this macro and want to support my work, you can do so on [Ko-Fi](https://ko-fi.com/a2tc_awesome_guy).
+Your support is greatly appreciated and helps me continue developing and improving macros like this. :3

 ## Required Settings

 ### Sensitivity